jbeers/jbeers.github.io/article/book-list.md

 7. That Hideous Strength - C.S.
 Lewis
 8. A Pilgrim's Regress - C.S.
 Lewis
 9. The Abolition of Man - C.S.
 Lewis
+10. Miracles - C.S.
+Lewis
+11. Water Buffalo Theology - Kosuke Koyama
+12. Every Good Endeavor - Timothy Keller

 ## Changelog

+7/11/25
+Added the books

+10. Miracles - C.S.
+Lewis
+11. Water Buffalo Theology - Kosuke Koyama
+12. Every Good Endeavor - Timothy Keller

+Updated instructions to include rules for when a book can be read as well as starting a github repo.

 7/7/25
 Added the initial books